 If you don’t receive your submission log email and you can’t see your submission in the queue, it may be that your access to register content has been suspended due to unpaid invoices.
 If this is the case, please contact us.

-The grant registration form registers your record in real time, with no queueing or delay.
-If your submission has been successful, you’ll see a “success” message, which means your DOI is now live and active or your update to an existing DOI has worked.
+The record registration form registers your record in real time, with no queueing or delay.
+If your submission has been successful, you’ll see a “success” message, which means your DOI is now live and active or your update to an existing record has worked.

 Your “success” message will also contain a submission ID.
 If you need to, you can log into our admin tool using your account credentials and use this submission to view your deposit.